-The source of confusion between eProcurement and eCommerce
+The source of confusion between eProcurement Systems and eCommerce

 Both electronic procurement (eProcurement) and electronic commerce (eCommerce) systems are routinely used in B2B commerce.
 Medium to large size companies use them for sales/marketing and purchasing.
 Remember that for every sale by one party there is a purchase by another party.
 These are the two sides (buyer and seller) of the same coin (the purchase/sale transaction).

 All B2B eCommerce platforms can handle online transactions and some eProcurement systems do this too.
 Some eCommerce systems (like OroCommerce) can handle RFQ (request for quotation) workflows, but all eProcurement systems have this functionality.
 The same is true for handling credit limits.
 But this is where the similarities end.
 In a nutshell, the eCommerce platform is designed around the business needs of the seller and the eProcurement platform is developed for the purchaser.
 Let’s take a closer look.